 To begin with, you should know that every civil action has a statute of limitations.
 This statute specifies the period when action can be taken about a civil action and when such period elapses the civil action is as good as dead.
 This kind of ‘limitation period’ is referred to as statutes of limitation.
 The plaintiff will lose and automatically forfeit his or her legal claim once the statute of limitations for the case is over.

 Each state in the US has its statute of limitations laws concerning wrongful death actions.
 In some states, the period is just one year, many of the states set it as 2 or 3 years, and other states increase it.
 Before you make a move, find out the statute of limitations about the wrongful death claim in your state.
-The best way you can do that is by talking to an experienced and qualified lawyer who is vast in local matters in your area.
+The best way you can do that is by talking to an experienced and qualified personal injury lawyer in Atlanta who is vast in local matters in your area.
 He or she will have a deep understanding of your jurisdiction which will help to determine if you can still sue in terms of the statute that applies to that case.

 Wrongful Death Actions and its ‘Discovery Rule’